2016 wasn’t exactly been a great year for headlines promoting how safe travel in South America is, particularly for solo females.

 Speaking of which, if you’re thinking of checking out the beautiful countryside of Bolivia, make sure you do some research beforehand with my guide to South American hiking routes: I’ve done the hard work of finding out how you trek around parts of the country so that you don’t have to.
 Enjoy!

-Learn some of the lingo
+4. Learn some of the lingo

 Even with just the very basics of a language, it’s incredible the moments you can share, whether it’s being told to sopla (blow) the clouds away so that the sun comes out, the hilarity that ensues when you refer to yourself accidentally as loro (parrot), or playing a game of charades so that you can buy some thrush cream.

 When I was once asked, in Spanish, by a Bolivian woman on a bus if two noisy American passengers were talking about robbing her (they were in fact discussing reasons why the bus smelt like it was about to go up in flames – but that’s another story), I realised how I’d forgotten what it’s like to feel all at sea in another language.

 Knowing that you’ve got the capacity to understand when the mood changes in a situation or even just so that you can understand what time you’re being told the bus will leave does wonders for putting you at ease.

 Thankfully South America has a myriad of excellent (cheap) countries in which to learn.
 I’ll always vouch for Sucre, Bolivia, but Antigua, Guatemala and Cuenca, Ecuador always seem to appear high on most travellers’ lists as the best places to visit – and learn – in South America.

-Be aware: a little more aware than you might be at home
+5. Be aware: a little more aware than you might be at home

 After five months of living in relative safety in Sucre, Bolivia, I’ll admit I’d gotten a bit lax when it came to personal safety.
 After quite a number of Jaeger bombs on my birthday (and a trip to Sucre’s favourite – and most unpleasant – club), I took a taxi home from the club and found myself with the driver attempting to put his hand up my skirt.
 Not cool.